 4721 Klamath St., Los Angeles, CA 90032

 The Richard Alatorre Pool is an indoor, heated pool which is open year-round.
 This pool is popular with those looking to swim laps.
 The location also offers water safety program, lifeguard training programs, and swim lessons.
-The pool is open from 2:00 pm to 6:00 pm on weekdays, and from 1:00 pm to 5:00 pm on weekends.
+Check the website for current hours.

 Jesse Owens Swimming Pool

 9651 S. Western Ave., Los Angeles, CA 90047